-I have audited Cranbury School District (School District), in the County of Middlesex, State of New Jersey's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement, and the New Jersey State Aid/Grant Compliance Supplement that could have a direct and material effect on each of the School District's major state programs for the fiscal year ended June 30, 2015.
+I have audited Cranbury Township School District (School District), in the County of Middlesex, State of New Jersey's compliance with the types of compliance requirements described in the New Jersey State Aid/Grant Compliance Supplement that could have a direct and material effect on each of the School District's major state programs for the fiscal year ended June 30, 2016.
 The School District's major state programs are identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.